ChristopherCarver/BreakGlass/Break_Glass_Role_Management_Guide.md

 The following business rule will create a unique role for new user records.

+!!! note Deactivated Business Rules
+    The update set that accompanies this guide contains the following deactivated business rules.
+You will need to activate these business rules, if you wish to use them.

 _Instructions:_

 1. Navigate to **System Definition > Business Rules**.